Kapeleto

 Kapeleto (Καπελέτο) is a village and a community in the municipal unit Vouprasia, Elis, Greece.
 It is located in a rural area, 4 km south of the town of Varda, 5 km northeast of Kourtesi and 37 km north of Pyrgos.
-In 2011 the population was 362 for the village, and 566 for the community, which includes the village Thanasoulaiika.
+The community includes the village Thanasoulaiika.
 Within the community's limits is the traditional site of the ancient city of Myrtuntium.